fletcherm/pbc-scripts/ansible/roles/pbc_scripts/README.md

 Role Variables
 --------------

+WARNING: The below was AI generated; will human-ify later.

 All role variables use the `pbc_scripts_` prefix.
 Key variables include (see `defaults/main.yml` for full list):

 - `pbc_scripts_install_client`: Install proxmox-backup-client automatically? (default: true)